microsoft/vscode-dev-containers/containers/dotnetcore-fsharp/README.md

 1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to set up your machine.
 2. Clone this repository.
 3. Start VS Code, press <kbd>F1</kbd>, and select **Remote-Containers: Open Folder in Container...**
-4. Select the `containers/dotnetcore-latest` folder.
+4. Select the `containers/dotnetcore-latest-fsharp` folder.
-5. After the folder has opened in the container, if prompted to restore packages in a notification, click "Restore".
+5. When prompted click "Restore" in the notification to restore packages.
-6. After packages are restored, press <kbd>F5</kbd> to start the project.
+6. After the folder has opened in the container, press <kbd>F5</kbd> to start the project.
-7. Once the project is running, press <kbd>F1</kbd> and select **Remote-Containers: Forward Port from Container...**
-8. Select port 8090 and click the "Open Browser" button in the notification that appears.
-9. You should see "Hello remote world from ASP.NET Core!" after the page loads.
+7. You should see "Hello Remote World from the F# Container!" in a terminal window after the program executes.
-10. From here, you can add breakpoints or edit the contents of the `test-project` folder to do further testing.
+8. From here, you can add breakpoints or edit the contents of the `test-project` folder to do further testing.

 ## License